wdahlenburg/VhostFinder/README.md

   -wordlist string
     	File of domain names or host names to fuzz for -domainname string
-      (Optional) Specify a domain name to append to wordlist of hostnames/subdomains
+      Specify domain name or list of comma seperated domain names to append to wordlist of hostnames/subdomains
 ```

 ### Examples: